anujshri93/Animal-NGO-Project/readme.md

 export const DONATIONS_TABLE = 'donations';
 export const ADMIN_TABLE = 'admins';
 Database Setup
-Run the following commands to set up the database and tables:

-sql
-Copy code
+Create the database and tables mentioned in the constants.
+Use the commands below:

 CREATE DATABASE HOPEFORSTRAYS;
 USE HOPEFORSTRAYS;